For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 February 5, 2020

-The Drexel University Archives recently began adding digitized issues of several Drexel yearbooks to iDEA, Drexel’s digital repository.
+The Drexel University Archives recently began adding digitized issues of several Drexel yearbooks to the digital collections platform.

 Archives staff digitized yearbooks already in the public domain first so that researchers can publish or reproduce images from these works freely without seeking approval from the University.